Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 7. Or Terms- terms that could also be included in a search, but do not necessarily need to be present i.e. if you were searching for articles on drought, these terms could be water or snow)
 8. Include term(s)

-It should be noted that all terms in the query are case sensitive (search, include, and or terms).
-All of these are input either using a GUI (Articulate.py) or directly in the script (Articulate_script.py).
+It should be noted that Search, Or, and Include terms in the query are case sensitive.

 ### (iii) Software Outputs